 Sunday School welcomes all kids!

-The Sunday School hour for children and teens is 9:45am – 10:45am (between our two worship services).
-Sunday School starts each Sunday in the Sanctuary and then moves to other locations.
-Sunday School rooms are located in the Education Building.
+Normally Sunday School hours for children and teens are 9:45am – 10:45am (between our two worship services).
+However, since COVID we have changed to conducting Sunday School once a month because of having only one service.
+Sunday School starts in the Sanctuary and then moves to other locations.
+Sunday School rooms are in the Education Building.
 We welcome children and teens from Pre-school through High School.
 To find out more about our Sunday School, please contact the St Mark office by E-mail or phone us at 360-491-2052.
 Check out the curriculum below.
 Volunteers are needed and welcome.

 VARIOUS AND EXCITING Curriculum for Lower Grade Students (PRE-K – 6th grades)